AmpersandJS/ampersand/README.md

     collectionfolder: 'models',
     // whether to create collection when making a model
     makecollection: true,
-    // if it was called without the 'gen' argument we're we're building a new one
+    // if it was called without the 'gen' argument we're building a new one
     // so we won't look for an application root
     approot: '', // starts walking up folders looking for package.json
     f: false, // overwrite